William George Constable: Art career

 From 1921, Constable attended the Slade School of Art in London, worked at the Wallace Collection.
 In 1923, he joined the National Gallery, where he stayed for eight years, the last two as assistant director, and became an art critic for the New Statesman and the Saturday Review.
 In 1931, he moved to the newly formed Courtauld Institute of Art at the University of London, having been recruited as its first Director by Arthur Lee, 1st Viscount Lee of Fareham.
 In 1935, he succeeded Roger Fry as Slade Professor of Fine Art at the University of Cambridge, while continuing as Director of the Courtauld.
 In 1937, he resigned both positions and in 1938 left England to become Curator of the Boston Museum of Fine Arts.
-He remained in the United States until his death in 1976.
+He remained in the United States until his death in Cambridge, Massachusetts, 1976.

 Papers of W. G. Constable

 The papers of Constable are held in multiple repositories.
 The Smithsonian Archives of American Art holds biographical material as well as personal and professional correspondence and research papers belonging to Constable.
 Its collection also includes an oral history of Constable conducted in July 1972 - June 1973 by Robert Brown.
 Some material kept and created by Constable is also held at St John's College library.
 The Paul Mellon Centre archive holds the research notes, correspondence and photographs of Constable mainly relating to his work on the artist Richard Wilson, as well as other seventeenth-and-eighteenth-century artists.